 Teaching fellows are paid a stipend of approximately $12,000 to $15,000 for nine months (20-hour-per-week appointment).
 Summer appointments are often available.
 They must be formally admitted to one of the graduate programs and enroll in a minimum of 6 credit hours each fall and spring semester.

 The department, college and university award many scholarships each year.
 These scholarships typically apply to tuition and fees for two semesters.
 The award amounts depend on the scholarship.
-More information is available at our website or the financial aid site.
+More information is available at our website or the financial aid website.